Multi-Channel Fundraising: How to Make Your Cause Visible

 Different Channels to Include in Your Strategy

-With each additional channel, you increase the number of individuals who will encounter your message.
+With each additional channel, you increase the number of individuals who will see your message.
 However, don’t spread yourself too thin by using every channel possible.
-Instead, you need to choose platforms that have the highest potential for viewership to maximize your fundraisers’ visibility.
+Instead, choose platforms with the highest viewership potential to maximize your fundraisers’ visibility.

 That way, even if your latest fundraising email is delivered to a donor’s spam folder, they’ll have another chance to view it elsewhere, like social media!
 Let’s explore some of the most common channels nonprofits leverage to promote fundraisers.